Support at Home

 Where can I get more information about the Support at Home Program?

-You can find updates through My Aged Care (1800 200 422) or by contacting our team on 1300 764 433.
-This page will also be regularly updated with the latest details to help you stay informed about the changes.
+You can find more information through My Aged Care (1800 200 422) or by contacting our team on 1300 764 433.

 Funding, Contributions and Budgets under Support at Home

-How will funding work under Support at Home?
+How funding works under Support at Home?

 There are also 3 short-term funding options available for up to 12 weeks – restorative care, end-of-life care and assistive technology & home modifications (AT-HM).

-Quarterly Budgets – What’s Changing?
+Quarterly Budgets

 How much funding will be available?